-- Remove dead or dying branches from trees on your property.
-Clear trees of dead branches in advance of hurricane season, with particular attention to branches that overhang barns, buildings, fences, power lines, and other infrastructure. - Maintain windbreaks with regular pruning, especially if they are close to aerial power or telephone lines.
-To learn more about proper pruning practices, see: - Inland Urban Forest Council A Practical Guide to Proper Pruning of Trees and Shrubs - University of Florida IFAS Extension Pruning Shade Trees in Landscapes website - -OSHA Line-Clearance Tree Trimming Operations website - Evaluate roads for any repairs or improvements needed before a hurricane arrives.
+- Cut limbs and remove any low-hanging branches that could damage buildings in a hurricane. - Maintain windbreaks with regular pruning, especially if they are close to aerial power or telephone lines.
+To learn more about proper pruning practices, see: - -Inland Urban Forest Council A Practical Guide to Proper Pruning of Trees and Shrubs - -OSHA Line-Clearance Tree Trimming Operations website - -University of Florida IFAS Extension Pruning Shade Trees in Landscapes website - Evaluate roads for any repairs or improvements needed before a hurricane arrives